lookwhoistalkingpython/VoiceEditor/README.txt

 –- Edit Box

-To place the cursor into this box press the button labelled "edit".
+To place the cursor into this box click the button labelled "edit".

 The up arrow key will cause the editor to scroll up and the down arrow key will cause it to scroll down.